MicrosoftDocs/powerapps-docs/includes/short-brightness.md

-A positive integer that determines how much light users perceive in an image.
+**Brightness** A positive integer that determines how much light users perceive in an image.